Visitor Visa

 1. An invitation letter (the University cannot write letters of invitation for your family and friends)

 • The content of your letter should reflect the individual circumstances and be consistent with the information your visitor gives in their application.
-Avoid using a standard letter that may be found on the Internet or copying a letter used by someone else as you need to write this letter yourself, reflecting your own personal situation.
+Avoid using a standard letter that may be found on the Internet or copying a letter used by someone else, ensure your letter reflects the individual circumstances.

 • Address the letter to the relevant visa section or ‘UKVI’ and include your contact details.